 But you should understand that failure came first.
-In this post I talked about our daughter whom we suspected early on had some learning disability.
-Earlier this year it was finally confirmed to us that she is dyslexic and has a language processing disorder.
-While of course that is a daily challenge, I also see it as such a blessing.
+In this post I talk about our daughter whom we suspected early on had a learning disability.
+Later it was finally confirmed to us that she is dyslexic and has a language processing disorder.
+While of course that presents a daily challenge, I also see it as such a blessing.
 As contradictory as it may sound, without the difficulties and my resulting failings as a homeschooling mom, I may never have found the joy inherent in homeschooling.)

 We can learn a lot from our successes, but it’s often our failures that prove to be the greatest teachers.
 I’ve learned, (and am learning,) to accept the lessons they have to teach me.

 My very first venture into homeschooling came when my daughter was a preschooler and we started working on some basics together, simply because I noticed she didn’t seem to know many of the things other kids her age knew.
 I never called it ‘homeschooling’ however.
 Of course that’s exactly what it was, but I had no intention of homeschooling…EVER…so I wasn’t even going to use the term if I didn’t have to!